15 Best Things to Do in Shipshewana, Indiana

 If you want an authentic "Amish Country" experience, you'll want to enjoy dinner at an Amish home.
 Not only is the food amazing, but so is the hospitality!
 Get all of your questions answered about Shipshewana's heritage by conversing directly with the Amish.

-Try booking a meal at Hoosier Banquets or Yoder's Homestyle Cooking - Amish Dining experiences that can serve large groups.
+Try booking a meal at Hoosier Banquets, an Amish Dining experience that can serve large groups.
 Or, reserve a Meal Tour with Miller's Buggy Line where you can ride in a Amish buggy through Amish country in and around Shipshewana culminating in a Thrasher's Meal in an Amish home with all the fixings!

 4. Heritage Ridge Creamery